mrballcb/logstash-relay-docker-build/chart/README.md

 with one common name throughout the entire cluster.
 For example, if your name is "logstash-relay" and you deployed it to namespace "dev", then the service DNS would be "logstash-relay.dev"  This DNS name will be reachable to any pod in the Kube cluster.
-The FQDN is actually logstash-relay.dev.svc.cluster.local", but typically "svc.cluster.local" is in the /etc/resolv.conf, so you probably can get away with using just the service DNS value.
+The FQDN is actually "logstash-relay.dev.svc.cluster.local", but typically "svc.cluster.local" is in the /etc/resolv.conf which allows you to use the shorter service DNS value.

-### Updating certs
-This docker image nor this chart work for multiple certs.
-Instead you launch multiple instances, one with each cert listening on a different port.
-So as you approach a cert expiration you have to create second logstash ingestion point in your ELK stack with a new cert, listening on a different port, and add that port to the load balancer.
-Then you have to create a second logstash-relay instance, listening on different ports with the new cert, configured to ship to the new logstash port on the ELK stack.

 ## Build Chart Dependencies
 There are no other chart dependencies.